pymor/pymor/docs/source/tutorial_basis_generation.md

 which means that the created {{ VectorArrays }} will internally hold
 {{ NumPy_arrays }} for data storage.
 The number is the dimension of the vector.
-We have here a {{ NumpyVectorSpace }} because pyMOR's builtin discretizations are built around the NumPy/SciPy stack.
+We have here a {{ NumpyVectorSpace }} because pyMOR's built-in discretizations are built around the NumPy/SciPy stack.
 If `fom` would represent a {{ Model }} living in an external PDE solver, we would have a different type of {{ VectorSpace }} which, for instance, might hold a